IITTeaching/cs525-f20-group-2/assign2/README.txt

 forcePage()
  - This function basically writes a page back to the file.
 Even if it is dirty it will forcibly make it save to the file and make the necessary changes to the parameters.

--- Functions for Statistics --
+-------------------- Functions for Statistics -----------------------
-These functions gathers statistical info about the buffer pool.

-getFrameContents()
+1. getFrameContents ():
- - Return the list of all the contents of the pages stored in the buffer pool.
+	- This function returns page numbers of all pages stored in buffer.

-getDirtyFlags()
+	- It starts accessing linked list from head until tail.
+	- While accessing each node, value of pageNumber associated with node is stored in array of page numbers.
+	- After reading all pages, this array of page numbers is returned as output.

+2. getDirtyFlags ();
- - Return the list of all the dirty pages stored in the buffer pool.
+	- This function returns dirty bits of all pages stored in buffer.

-getFixCounts()
+	- It starts accessing linked list from head until tail.
+	- While accessing each node, value of dirtyBit associated with node is stored in boolean array.
+	- After reading all pages, this array of page numbers is returned as output.

+3. getFixCounts ();
-- Return the fix count of all the pages stored in the buffer pool.
+	- This function returns fix counts of all pages stored in buffer.
+	- It starts accessing linked list from head until tail.
+	- While accessing each node, value of fixCount associated with node is stored in an integer array.
+	- After reading all pages, this array of page numbers is returned as output.

-getNumReadIO ();
+4. getNumReadIO ();
 	- This function returns total number of pages read while accessing the pages in sequence provided.
 	- As we store number of pages read in the management info of buffer, function directly returns value of numReads variable

-getNumWriteIO ();
+5. getNumWriteIO ();
 	- This function returns total number of pages written to disk while accessing the pages in sequence provided.
 	- As we store number of pages written to disk in the management info of buffer, function directly returns value of numWrites variable

--- Functions for Page repacement algorithms --
-3 page replacement strategies are implemented: FIFO, LRU, and CLOCK.
+------------------- DETAILS OF PAGE REPLACEMENT STRATEGY FUNCTIONS IMPLEMENTATION ----------------------- 3 page replacement strategies are implemented: FIFO, LRU, and CLOCK.
 These are used to determine which pages have to be removed when no free space is available on the buffer pool

-FIFO()
+1. pinPage_FIFO()
  - Check the page availability in memory
  - If there is space available to insert new page in frame, then add page to first free frame.
 After adding page to frame, increase frame size by 1.
  - If all the frames are filled out, replace frame which comes first in memory as per FIFO strategy and update new page to frame

-LRU()
+2. pinPage_LRU()
  - Check the page availability in memory
  - When the frame is referenced everytime it is moved to the head of the list.
 So head will be the latest frame used and tail will be the least used
  - When page is not in memory, start iterating from tail to find the node with fixcount 0
  - Then the page is updated in that frame

--- ADDITIONAL IMPLEMENTATION INCLUDES --
-CLOCK page replacement strategy and its testing.

-pinPage_CLOCK:
+3. pinPage_CLOCK()
 	- This function implements CLOCK page replacement strategy.
 	- A doubly linked list is used as data structure to store frames information.
 	- Below are the steps included in function: